Azure/azure-powershell/documentation/testing-docs/test-matrix-for-az-accounts.md

 ### Partner Teams

-If possible, we should provide preview/engineering bits to our partners for verifying: (P2)
+If possible, we should provide preview/engineering bits to our partners for verifying their modules: (P2)

 - Azure Stack team to verify ADFS scenario
 - Azure Function team